bartfrenk/easy-conf/README.md

-# Extensible configuration language
+# Data.Config: Extensible configuration language

 ## Description

 Simple configuration language for Haskell programs based on YAML and inspired by EDN.
-See the next section for an example on how to use it.

 ## Example